Diagnosis of bacteremia and septicemia in adults and children (including neonates)

 Some infants and children may have ProCT levels from 0.15 ng/mL to 0.50 ng/mL for unknown reasons.

-A hook effect can occur at ProCT concentrations above 2500 ng/mL (extremely rare), resulting in a lower measured ProCT concentration than is actually contained in the specimen.
+A hook effect can occur at ProCT concentrations above 2500 ng/mL (extremely rare), resulting in a lower measured ProCT concentration than is actually in the specimen.
 This may complicate the interpretation of serial ProCT measurements in rare patients with extremely high ProCT levels.
 If there is clinical suspicion of this occurring, then retesting after specimen dilution should be requested.

 Note: A "high-dose hook" effect was observed at Mayo Clinic in a patient specimen with a ProCT concentration of 10,270 ng/mL (calcitonin 313,600 pg/mL).
 This specimen appeared to have a ProCT value of only 2.8 ng/mL when measured without dilution.

 2. Chiesa C, Natale F, Pascone R, et al: C reactive protein and procalcitonin: reference intervals for preterm and term newborns during the early neonatal period.
-Clin Chim Acta 2011;412(11-12):1053-1059
+Clin Chim Acta 2011 May;412(11-12):1053-1059

 4. Becker KL, Nylen ES, White JC, et al: Procalcitonin and the calcitonin family of peptides in inflammation, infection and sepsis: a journey from calcitonin back to its precursors.
-J Clin Endocrinol Metab 2004;89:1512-1525
+J Clin Endocrinol Metab 2004 Apr ;89(4):1512-1525

 5. Van Rossum AM, Wulkan RW, Oudesluys-Murphy AM: Procalcitonin as an early marker of infection in neonates and children.
-Lancet Infect Dis 2004;4:620-623
+Lancet Infect Dis 2004 Oct;4(10):620-630.

 6. Uzzan B, Cohen R, Nicolas P, et al: Procalcitonin as a diagnostic test for sepsis in critically ill adults and after surgery or trauma: a systematic review and meta-analysis.
-Crit Care Med 2006;34(7):1996-2003
+Crit Care Med 2006 Jul ;34(7):1996-2003

 Procalcitonin (ProCT) is measured in this homogeneous automated immunofluorescent assay on the BRAHMS Kryptor.
 The Kryptor uses TRACE (time resolved amplified cryptate emission) technology based on a nonradioactive transfer of energy.
 This transfer occurs between 2 fluorescent tracers: the donor (europium cryptate) and the acceptor (XL665).
 In the ProCT assay, a sheep polyclonal antibody against calcitonin is labeled with europium cryptate and a mouse monoclonal antibody against catacalcin is labeled with XL665.
 ProCT is sandwiched between the 2 antibodies, bringing them into close proximity.
-When the antigen-antibody complex is excited with a nitrogen laser at 337 nm, some fluorescent energy is emitted at 620 nm and the rest is transferred to XL665.
+When the antigen-antibody complex is excited with a nitrogen laser at 337 nm, some fluorescent energy is emitted at 620 nm, and the rest is transferred to XL665.
 This energy is then emitted as fluorescence at 665 nm.
 A ratio of the energy emitted at 665 nm to that emitted at 620 nm (internal reference) is calculated for each sample.
 Signal intensity is proportional to the number of antigen-antibody complexes formed, and therefore to antigen concentration.(Package insert: BRAHMS PCT Sensitive Kryptor.
-Thermo Fisher Scientific BRAHMS LLC, Version 18.Ous, 2017)
+Thermo Fisher Scientific BRAHMS LLC; Version 18.Ous, 2017)

-Monday through Friday
+Monday through Saturday

 This test has been cleared, approved, or is exempt by the US Food and Drug Administration and is used per manufacturer's instructions.
 Performance characteristics were verified by Mayo Clinic in a manner consistent with CLIA requirements.